torchlard/Notes/Database/mongodb/backup.md

   - equivalent to hard links
 use copy-on-write strategy: only stores modified data

+must have journaling enabled, in same logical volume as data files

 restore:
 1. mount snapshot image on fs
 2. copy data from snapshot